linetools/linetools/docs/install.rst

 follow the instructions in the section below, :ref:`installsource` to install linetools.

-Alos note, if you wish to have full functionality of the GUIs and are using MacOSX, then you probably need to change your *backend* from macosx to TkAgg in the matplotlibrc file.
+Also note, if you wish to have full functionality of the GUIs and are using MacOSX, then you probably need to change your *backend* from macosx to TkAgg in the matplotlibrc file.